priyavrat-misra/personal-website/content/blog/structs-i.md

 > - no private or protected non-static data members
 > - no virtual member functions
 >
-> _An up-to-date and precise definition can be found [here](https://en.cppreference.com/w/cpp/language/aggregate_initialization)._
+> _An up-to-date and precise definition can be found {{<a_blank title="here" url="https://en.cppreference.com/w/cpp/language/aggregate_initialization">}}._

-After reading it, you might be eager to conclude that structs are always aggregates but that is not true.
+You might be tempted to think that structs are always aggregates, but that’s not true.
 In C++, classes and struct are the same except for their default behaviour with regards to inheritance and access levels of members.
 For classes both are private whereas for struct both are public.
 Because of this classes and structs can be used interchangeably, and so there is a possibility of a _non-aggregate_ struct.
-I am going to keep them for another time as they are more of a class feature than a struct feature.
-But all in all, it is safe to say that structs with only data members can be considered as aggregates, which is going to be the focus of this article.
+But for our purposes, we’ll stick with the assumption that structs with only data members are aggregates.

 Before delving into _aggregate-initialization_, let's take a short detour.

 #### Value-initialization
-_Value-initialization_ happens when a variable is initialized using an empty brace-enclosed initializer list (since _C++11)_.
+In C++11 and beyond, _value-initialization_ occurs when a variable is initialized using an empty brace-enclosed initializer list.

 If a scalar type (`bool`, `int`, `char`, `double`, pointers, etc.) is initialized this way then they are zero-initialized.
 ```cpp